ENVIRONMENT

 Click directly on the modules below to learn more about each experience.
 If you would like to submit a Rotary environment-positive story, visit the Community Share section of our Environment page.

-Survey Says Distrtict 5020 Clubs Care about Protecting the Environment
+Survey Says District 5020 Clubs Care about Protecting the Environment

 The results of a 2025 district-wide survey show a widely based commitment to environmental stewardship, with many clubs having completed impactful initiatives like community clean-ups, tree planting, and recycling programs.
 Clubs are eager for collaboration and support in developing environmental projects appropriate for their communities and beyond.